aurimas13/Communication-of-Services/README.md

 ```
 `ADDITIONAL IMPORTANT NOTE:` If you want to run Docker via Makefile and do not want to use the default ports, you will need to update the Makefile command.
 A future improvement is to replace this with a variable in the Makefile so you do not need to configure it.

 Be aware that if you run by Docker, the input and target paths need to be defined for the docker container are not your local system specifically.
-By executing `docker exec -it api_service bash` or `docker exec -it propagator bash`
+By executing `docker exec -it api_service bash` or `docker exec -it propagator bash` then go to where `events.json` is and by running `pwd`
-then go to where `events.json` is and by running `pwd` you may update TARGET_FILE_LOCATION or INPUT_FILE_LOCATION at the respective `.env` files.
+you may update TARGET_FILE_LOCATION or INPUT_FILE_LOCATION at the respective `.env` files.
 It could look something like this
 `'/ServicesCommunication/EventConsumer/output/events.json'`for Event Consumer's `.env` file and`'/ServicesCommunication/EventPropagator/events.json'` for EventPropagator `.env` file.

+Be also aware that if you change PORT environment variable form default when running docker you need to pass that changed PORT environment variable.
+For example if you change to 8000, then command will be `docker run --name api_service --network some_network -p 8000:8000 eventconsumer`.

 If you wish to see what you should see on either terminal window through Docker go to [Usage](#usage) as it should be the same as shown locally there.